Professional Fire Door Maintenance London | Service for Residential and Commercial Properties

 Fire Door Condition Assessments

-Fire Door Repairs and Remedial Works:We carry out a wide range of remedial works depending on the condition of the fire door.
-This may include: Closer adjustments, Closer replacement, Seal replacement, Hinge replacement, Hardware improvements, Gap corrections, Alignment adjustments, Minor frame repairs, Operational improvements.Where suitable, remedial works may help restore reliable door performance without requiring immediate replacement.
+Fire Door Repairs and Remedial Works We carry out a wide range of remedial works depending on the condition of the fire door, including closer adjustments and replacement, seal replacement, hinge replacement, hardware improvements, gap corrections, alignment adjustments, minor frame repairs and operational improvements.
+Where suitable, this may help restore reliable door performance without requiring immediate replacement.
+For more extensive fault-finding and repair work, see our full fire door repairs service.

-Fire Door Closer Maintenance:Self-closing devices are among the most heavily used components within many buildings.
-Closers may gradually become disconnected, poorly adjusted or worn through constant use.
-In communal buildings, occupants sometimes interfere with closers to improve convenience, which may create additional compliance concerns.
+Fire Door Closer Maintenance Self-closing devices are among the most heavily used components in many buildings.
+Closers may gradually become disconnected, poorly adjusted or worn through constant use — and in communal buildings, occupants sometimes interfere with closers, creating additional compliance concerns.
 We inspect, adjust and replace suitable fire-rated closers where appropriate.

-Intumescent Strip and Smoke Seal Replacement: Smoke seals and intumescent strips play an important role in controlling smoke and heat movement around the edges of the door.
-Over time, seals may become: Damaged, Loose, Painted over, Detached, Worn through use.Where appropriate, damaged seals can be replaced using suitable fire-rated components.
+Intumescent Strip and Smoke Seal Replacement Smoke seals and intumescent strips play an important role in controlling smoke and heat movement around the edges of the door.
+Over time, seals may become damaged, loose, painted over, detached or worn through use.
+Where appropriate, damaged seals are replaced using suitable fire-rated components.

-Fire Door Alignment and Gap Adjustments: Incorrect gaps around a fire door may affect smoke containment and fire resistance performance.
+Fire Door Alignment and Gap Adjustments Incorrect gaps around a fire door may affect smoke containment and fire resistance performance.
 Warping, movement within the building structure, repeated use and hardware deterioration can all affect alignment over time.
 Where possible, corrective adjustments are carried out to improve operational performance and door reliability.

 Types of Fire Doors We Maintain